Coder8710/AI_heathcare_system/README.md

 * Skin disease dataset Link - https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000/data

-* Here is the dataset description in points:
+* Here is the dataset description:
    The dataset contains images of skin diseases, with corresponding class labels.
    The dataset consists of 10015 dermatoscopic images.